Blog/NotesConcept

 Authorization flow

-2. On successful authentication server generates a unique Token, which contains data(payload) related to the user and signs that token.
+2. On successful authentication server generates a unique JWT Token, which contains data(payload) related to the user and signs that token.

 3. This Token is sent back to the user as part of a successful HTTP response with the Authentication HTTP header